Improve health and prevent harm through valid and useful genomic tools in clinical and public health practices.

 On the other hand, genetic tests that are not valid or useful have the potential to cause harm by prompting inappropriate changes in medical care based on incomplete or incorrect information.

 Family health history is an important risk factor for common diseases, independent from traditional risk factors.
-More than 50 percent of the population is at increased risk of diabetes, cancer, or heart disease because they have close relatives with 1 or more of these diseases.
-Family health history has the potential to improve health by finding people who are at risk for disease in the future or who are already sick but have not been diagnosed.5
+More than 50% of the population is at increased risk for diabetes, cancer, or heart disease because they have close relatives with 1 or more of these diseases.
+Family health history has the potential to improve health by finding people who are at risk for disease in the future or who are already sick but have not been diagnosed.10

 Although the field of genomics is rapidly producing discoveries, there are a limited number of evidence-based recommendations for genetic tests and family health history tools.
 The existing recommendations, after translating them into practice, have the potential for improving health.
 In addition, more evaluation of the potential benefits and harms from the use of genomics is needed to guide the development of new recommendations.